Urobotos/Sandworm/README.md

   Then restart the printer for the first <b>Sandworm</b> launch...<br><br>

-<h3>Setup for remotely control printer power ON and OFF via Relay:</h3>
+### Setup for remotely control printer power ON and OFF via Relay:
 The original code and setup instructions (from author Tinntbg) can be found at: https://github.com/tinntbg/auto-power-off-klipper  <br>
 For remote control power ON/OFF by Relay it is need add somewhere to `moonraker.conf` file codes below: <br>
 ```